pixavier/sdl4snap/README.md

 To create new processes, duplicate a similar one instead creating it from scratch.

 ##
-Here you can see the Snap *!* translation of the PingPong example.
+Here you can see the Snap *!* translation of the PingPong example:
 ###

 ![Ping Pong Snap *!* implementation](img/ping_pong_snap.png)